Textualize/textual/docs/styles/box_sizing.md

 The `box-sizing` rule impacts how `width` and `height` rules are translated in to screen dimensions, when combined with `padding` and `border`.

-The default value is `border-box` which means that padding and border are included in in the width and height.
+The default value is `border-box` which means that padding and border are included in the width and height.
 This setting means that if you add padding and/or border the widget will not change in size, but you will have less space for content.

 You can set `box-sizing` to `content-box` which tells Textual that padding and border should increase the size of the widget, leaving the content area unaffected.